vcoetzee/nutrition-project/README.md

 ## Title: Is genetic-based, personalised nutrition a viable strategy to improve health in South Africa?

 ### Brief Introduction
 Personalised nutrition is a promising emerging research field that could substantially improve public health.
 Whereas dietary advice generally follows a one-size-fits-all approach, personalised nutrition aims to improve individuals’ health with a diet tailored to their individual biology, especially their genetics.
-Despite the relative immaturity of the field, companies such as DNALYSIS are already offering DNA diet packages to improve dietary recommendations based on genetic testing.
+Despite the relative immaturity of the field, commercial companies are already offering DNA diet packages to improve dietary recommendations based on genetic testing.

 ### Aim
 The aim of this study is to evaluate whether genetic-based, personalised nutrition could be a viable option to improve health in South Africa.